KJHJason/CSIT-Mini-Challenge-July-2023/README.md

 ]
 ```

+## Important Note

-### Important: For your API server to be verified after submission, please run your server on port 8080
+For your API server to be verified after submission, please run your server on port 8080

-### Proof of Completion
+## Proof of Completion

 ![Proof of Completion](/res/proof.png)